It's complicated. The relationship of algorithmic fairness and non-discrimination regulations for high-risk systems in the EU AI Act

 TL;DR: The paper highlights the complexity of aligning legal non-discrimination standards with algorithmic fairness in the context of the EU AI Act, concluding that resolving these challenges requires nuanced, collaborative interdisciplinary approaches.

 Abstract: What constitutes a fair decision?
 This question is not only difficult to answer for humans but becomes more challenging when Artificial Intelligence (AI) models are used.
-In light of problematic algorithmic outcomes, the EU has recently passed the AI Act, which mandates specific rules for high-risk systems, incorporating both traditional legal non-discrimination regulations and machine learning based algorithmic fairness concepts.
-This paper aims to bridge these two concepts in the AI Act by providing: (1) a high-level introduction targeting computer science-oriented scholars, and (2) an analysis of the relationship between the AI Act’s legal non-discrimination regulations and its algorithmic fairness provisions.
-Finally, we consider future steps in the application of non-discrimination regulations and the AI Act regulations.
-This paper serves as a foundation for future interdisciplinary collaboration between legal scholars and machine learning researchers with a computer science background studying discrimination in AI systems.
+In light of problematic algorithmic outcomes, the EU has recently passed the AI Act, which mandates specific rules for (among others) high-risk systems.
+For high-risk systems, the AI Act might point towards traditional legal non-discrimination regulations and machine learning based algorithmic fairness concepts.
+This paper aims to bridge these two concepts as reflected in the AI Act by providing: (1) a high-level introduction of the AI Act targeting computer science-oriented scholars, and (2) an analysis of the relationship between the AI Act’s legal non-discrimination and algorithmic fairness provisions.
+Finally, we consider future steps for the application of non-discrimination law and the AI Act’s provisions.
+This paper serves as a foundation for future interdisciplinary collaboration between legal scholars and machine learning researchers with a computer science background by reducing the gap between these two fields.

 Submission Number: 31